Ex-French PM Balladur to face trial over Pakistan arms deal | DW | 01.10.2019

 A French court has ordered former French Prime Minister Edouard Balladur to stand trial over the so-called "Karachi affair."
 The scandal relates to a controversial arms deal with Pakistan in the mid-1990s.

-Former French Prime Minister Edouard Balladur is to face court over a probe into alleged kickbacks in a submarine deal with Pakistan in the mid-1990s, France's top prosecutor Francois Molins said Tuesday.
+Former French Prime Minister Edouard Balladur is to face court over allegations that kickbacks from a submarine deal with Pakistan helped finance his 1995 presidential campaign, France's top prosecutor said Tuesday.

 The "Karachi affair" was a major scandal involving negotiations between then Pakistani Prime Minister Benazir Bhutto and the French presidencies of Francois Mitterrand and Jacques Chirac for the sale of Agosta 90B-class submarines.
 A contract was eventually signed in 1994.